Veracruzana University: History

-In the '90s, the Universidad Veracruzana faced new challenges which represented the changing conditions in the social, economic, and political environments, dealing with the international competition and as with the deficiency of financial aid, all which made public universities reconsider their academic organization structure.
-Thus, its current educational development plan is based upon the General Development Plan 1997-2005.2 In this context, the institution got into an innovation process with the Programa de Consolidación y Proyección Hacia el Siglo XXI, 1997-2003 (Consolidation and Projection towards the 21st Century program, 1997-2001).3.
-In 1997, the state government recognized the right of the institution to have a new social and legal status and awarded the institution with autonomy.
-The same year, Doctor Víctor Arredondo became the university’s president.
+In the '90s, the Universidad Veracruzana faced new challenges reflecting changing social, economic, and political conditions, and dealing with international competition and the deficiency of financial aid, all of which made public universities reconsider their academic organizational structure.
+The educational development plan was based upon the General Development Plan 1997-2005.2 In this context, the institution entered an innovation process with the Programa de Consolidación y Proyección Hacia el Siglo XXI, 1997-2003 (Consolidation and Projection towards the 21st Century program, 1997-2001).3 In 1997, the state government recognized the right of the institution to have a new social and legal status and awarded the institution with autonomy.
+The same year, Doctor Víctor Arredondo became the university's president.